AIware Leadership Bootcamp 2024

 Instructor team

-This session will be a continuation of the previous session
+This session will be a continuation of the previous session, covering the following topics:

 • Prompting strategies